Litter Box Accidents – What To Do When My Cat Won’t Pee In The Box

 Some cats seem to respond best to buspirone.
 Buspirone is an anti-anxiety drug as well as a sedative.
 It is not as likely to drug your cat into a stupor as is diazepam.

 This workhorse human tranquilizer causes a general ratcheting down of alertness and anxiety in cats similar to its effect on people.
 But unlike in people, in cats diazepam does not seem to loose as much of its effectiveness with long-term use.
 Its chief side effect is that most cats become less responsive to everything while on the medication.
-It is also an appetite stimulant that might make your cat gain unwanted weight. (ref)
+Diazepam/Valium is also an appetite stimulant that might make your cat gain unwanted weight. (read here)

 Because the drug is suspected of occasionally causing liver failure in cats, it is safest to have liver tests run on your pet before administering diazepam and now and then while the cat is taking it.